aryan1429/aryan1429/README_backup.md

 - 🌱 Learning **📱 Flutter for App Development and Fine Tuning**
 - 🤝 Looking to collaborate on **🤖 AI/ML Projects and Open Source**
 - 💬 Ask me about **💻 TypeScript, JavaScript, Python, AI Chatbots**
-- ⚡ Fun fact: **🇮🇳🇵🇭 I'm half Indian half Filipino and love creating AI personalities!**
+- ⚡ Fun fact: **🇮🇳🇵🇭 I'm half Indian half Filipino and I was born in Saudi Arabia**

 ---